Occasional extension of licensing hours

 When making an application, the hours sought should be from the end of the hours currently provided for in the operating plan attached to the premises licence, until the terminal hour sought.
 For example, where the core hours currently terminate at 1.00am, and an extension is sought until 1.30.m, the hours sought would be 1.00am to 1.30am.

-An occasional extension application does not allow a premises to sell alcohol for consumption off the premises if the relevant premises licence only allows the sale of alcohol on the premises and vice versa.
+An occasional extension application does not allow a premise to sell alcohol for consumption off the premises if the relevant premises licence only allows the sale of alcohol on the premises and vice versa.

 An extension of hours for the sale of alcohol for consumption off the premises cannot extend outwith the hours of 10.00am to 10.00pm.
-Applicants seeking licensed hours for times outwith the Board’s policy require to demonstrate to the Board that the additional requested hours are appropriate in the circumstances.
+Applicants seeking licensed hours for times outwith the Board’s policy are required to demonstrate to the Board that the additional requested hours are appropriate in the circumstances.
 All such applications will be determined by the Convenor in the first instance.

 How to apply